sidh2005/sumobots2025/README.md

 ## How It Works

-- Code logic is all in `sumbot.ino`
+- Code logic can be found in `sumbot.ino`
-- Pin assignments and motor setup are up top
+- Pin assignments and motor setup inits can be found inside the code as well.
-- Opponent detection logic prioritises the *closest* sensor reading
+- Opponent detection logic prioritises the *closest* sensor reading.
 - Movement logic is mapped clearly: `moveForward()`, `moveLeft()`, `moveRight()`, `stopAll()`

 ---